- Aboriginal Outreach

 will be included only after having successfully completed a Domestic Violence Program.

-- Specific workshops are available for clients in community settings (i.e.: shelter amd treatment facilities).
+- Specific workshops are available for clients in community settings (i.e.: shelter and treatment facilities).

-To learn more about the Anger Management Groups for your organization or business, please contact Lisa Mattina email@example.com 416-925-4386
+To learn more about the Anger Management Groups for your organization or business, please contact Dharmvishal Barot at firstname.lastname@example.org 416-925-4386 ext 231

 Anger Management - School Project